 This is the second part of our three-part series on Design Patterns.
-The first article - available here - covers the pattern 'Builder', 'Singleton' and 'Multiton'.
-The third part - available here - is focused on 'Abstract Fabric' and 'Proxy'.
+The first article is available here, it covers the pattern 'Builder', 'Singleton' and 'Multiton'.
+The third part will focus on 'Abstract Fabric' and 'Proxy'.

 PATTERN 4 – LAZY LOADING (CREATIONAL PATTERN)

 Often, data and objects may be used or not, depending on the program flow.
 Lazy Loading delays the load until the moment, an object (or data) will be used.
 Lazy Loading is something you may have used in OpenEdge for years, without knowing it is a pattern ;)

 Lazy loading has four main variants:

 - Lazy Initialization – Delay getting data for a field until it is needed

 - Virtual proxy – Delay instantiating an object until it is needed.
 This may also increase security, as the proxy must not expose all methods and properties.

 - Ghost – Here an object will held only partial information (e.g. id of record).
 When record data are accessed, missing data will be loaded.
 Ghost makes start up faster.

 - Value Holder – Object with a get value method, getting data on demand from real object.